gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Szego!
 What was that?"

-"A boot of some sort," she replied.
+"A spacesuit boot of some sort," she replied.
 "There was no way to avoid it.
 The hull appears undamaged.
 There's more debris ahead.
 I'm going to roll to avoid it."

-Violet swallowed hard as her weight shifted to one side.
+Violet swallowed her dizziness as down shifted to one side, wondering briefly how anyone could lose a boot in space.
 The green curve of their descent bent a little more to avoid a cluster of red lines.
-She clutched the arms of her chair.
+She dug her fingers into the arms of her chair.
-The space combat games she had sometimes played with André when he refused to play anything she actually liked had never made her feel this helpless.
+The space combat games she had sometimes played with André when he refused to play anything she actually liked had never made her feel helpless the way this did.

 "Avoiding" almost immediately turned out to mean "avoid as much big stuff as possible".
 Over the centuries,
-collisions between bits of space junk had produced a cascade of shrapnel.
+collisions had turned orbiting bits of junk into a cascade of shrapnel.
-The individual pieces were still scattered, but at their speed that wasn't enough: the sound of bits of metal clattering on the hull grew louder with each passing minute.
+The individual bits of plastic and metal were still scattered, but as their speed increased the sound of them clattering on the hull grew louder and louder.

 "I'm scared,"
 André said through the speaker in Violet's headrest.